twmht/PVANet-FACE/README.md

 - However it is still slower than our in-house runtime code due to the image pre-processing code written in Python (+9ms) and some poorly implemented parts in Caffe (+5 ms).
 - PVANET was trained by our in-house deep learning library, not by this implementation.
 - There might be a tiny difference in VOC2012 test results, because some hidden parameters in py-faster-rcnn may be set differently with ours.
+- PVANET-lite (76.3% mAP on VOC2012, 10th place) is originally designed to verify the effectiveness of multi-scale features for object detection, so it only uses Inception and hyper features only.
+Further improvement may be achievable by adding C.ReLU, residual connections, etc.

 ### Citing PVANET

 If you find PVANET useful in your research, please consider citing:

     @article{KimKH2016arXivPVANET,
-        author = {Kye-Hyeon Kim and Yeongjae Cheon and Sanghoon Hong and Byungseok Roh and Minje Park}, title = {{PVANET}: Deep but Lightweight Neural Networks for Real-time Object Detection}, journal = {arXiv preprint arXiv:1608.08021},
+        author = {Yeongjae Cheon and Sanghoon Hong and Kye-Hyeon Kim and Minje Park and Byungseok Roh}, title = {{PVANET}: Deep but Lightweight Neural Networks for Real-time Object Detection}, journal = {arXiv preprint arXiv:1608.08021},
         year = {2016}